Supreme Chancellor (Owner/Admin)

 At the heart of all my Multiverse is A New Hope, the only film canon which definitely took place in every universe.
 The first Star Wars RPG full-length published adventure module, Tatooine Manhunt, was the only adventure to be played in S0, S1, S2, S3, S4 and S5 (of course with different PCs and some other plot changes from world to world).
 In tribute to the first Star Wars adventure I created in 1983, all of the campaign worlds have a location named "Star City", but that place has not always existed in the same star system.
 All of the campaign worlds portrayed adventures from about 3 BBY to 17 ABY, although some of them did diverge from sequel continuity.

-In the S1 adventure "Satan's Supper" some of the PCs traveled to the Dragonia system and flew their ship into a wormhole that transported them to a dimensional pocket universe called Satanland, a flat medieval fantasy-like world ruled by a giant powerful dragon-like being called Satan (I suspect I had been subconsciously influenced by The Hobbit).
+In the S1 adventure "Satan's Supper" some of the PCs traveled to the Dragonia system and flew their ship into a wormhole that transported them to an unknown dimensional pocket universe with a place called Satanland, a flat medieval fantasy-like world ruled by a giant powerful dragon-like being called Satan (I suspect I had been influenced by The Hobbit).
 The S1 PCs eventually escaped the clutches of Satan and returned to their own reality.
-In a later S2 adventure ("Satan's Supper 2: The Odd Squad"), the PC Axel Hitler entered the same Satanland reality from S2's Dragonia system and learned of the previous adventure of the S1 PCs, but Axel was not aware that they had come from a different universe than his.
+In a later S2 adventure ("Satan's Supper 2: The Odd Squad"), the PC Axel H entered the same reality from S2's Dragonia system and visited Satanland.
+Axel learned of the previous adventure of the S1 PCs, but he was not aware that they had come from a different universe than his.
 Axel also returned to his original reality.
-Although Satanland seemed to exist as a link between S1 and S2, it is not considered to be part of the Multiverse.
-(I like to think that Satanland's links to the multiverse were completely severed after the second adventure there!)
+Although the dimensional pocket universe of Satanland seemed to exist as a link between S1 and S2, it is not considered to be part of the proper Multiverse.

 The nine universes are detailed below in the order of their first real-world appearance.
 There were two S1 adventures involving PCs traversing universes.
 (See S1, S0a and S1a).